-- Each semester, AAU organizes at minimum three trainings and workshops for its faculty for free.
-The workshops will be organized by the Academic Vice Presidents' Office or by the Faculty Senate. - Participation at workshops is as a rule voluntary, yet highly recommended.
-Faculty members receive 0.25 service points for participating at a workshop or a training organized by AAU. - Faculty teaching core courses focusing on institutional learning outcomes (as specified in respective curriculum maps) are required to participate at trainings denoted as "core" by the Vice President for Academic Quality. - Faculty with administrative appointments (Chairs, Deans) are required to participate in additional trainings as specified in the Staff Development Plan and as appropriate for their position. - Faculty members receive 1 promotion points for leading a workshop or a training, in addition to financial remuneration. - The maximum number of promotion points to be gained by leading or participating at workshops and trainings is 3 per academic year. - Faculty is encouraged to participate at other trainings outside of AAU aimed at developing their skills and competencies.
-They are entitled to pay for the trainings of their choice (with the approval of their Dean) by a credit corresponding to the number of AAU promotion points gained after September 2015.
-Each promotion point generates credit worth CZK 100. - The specific offer of workshops is determined at the start of each semester according to faculty needs (communicated via the Faculty Satisfaction Survey and by the Faculty Senate) and availability of instructors.
+- Each semester, the CTL organizes two to three workshops or training sessions for AAU faculty. - Participation at workshops is voluntary, yet highly recommended.
+Faculty members receive 0.25 promotion points for participating at a workshop or a training organized by AAU. - Faculty teaching core courses focusing on institutional learning outcomes (as specified in respective curriculum maps) are required to participate at trainings denoted as "core" by the Vice President for Academic Quality or the Center for Teaching and Learning. - Faculty with administrative appointments (Chairs, Deans) are required to participate in additional trainings as specified in the Staff Development Plan and as appropriate for their position. - Faculty members receive 0.5 promotion points for leading a workshop or a training, in addition to financial remuneration. - The maximum number of promotion points to be gained by leading or participating at workshops and trainings is 3 per academic year. - The specific offer of workshops is determined at the start of each semester according to faculty needs as assessed in institutional data collected by the CTL (i.e., communicated via the Faculty Satisfaction

+Survey and by the Faculty Senate).
 The offer is communicated to the AAU's faculty by email and is posted on AAUNET.